-Letters should help the applicant stand out as unique and not merely summarize information available elsewhere in the application or only present the student’s grade or rank in class.
+Further, good letters should help the applicant stand out among their peers, not merely summarize information available elsewhere in the application or only present the student’s grade or rank in class.
+Be specific, never generic.

 Letters that focus too much on the context of how the writer knows the applicant (descriptions of the course or its approaches) and not sufficiently on the student and his or her accomplishments would detract.
 The student is applying — not the recommender.